China Internet Network Information Center

-Founded on 3 June 1997, it is now a government department based in the Zhongguancun high tech district of Beijing.
+The China Internet Network Information Center (CNNIC; 中国互联网络信息中心) is a public institution affiliated with the Ministry of Industry and Information Technology.
+Founded on 3 June 1997 and based in Zhongguancun, Beijing, the center manages the country code top-level domain name of the People's Republic of China, namely the .cn domain name.

 Responsibility areas

 Domain name registry service

 CNNIC is responsible for operating and administering China’s domain name registry.
 CNNIC manages both the ".cn" country code top level domain and the Chinese domain name system (internationalized domain names that contain Chinese characters).
 As of April 2017, the total number of Chinese domain names was about 21 million.

 As of January 2017, CNNIC only opened the CN domain to registered businesses, required supporting documentations for domain registration such as business license or personal ID, and suspended overseas registrars even for domestic registrants.
 CNNIC denied that it mandated existing personal domain names to be transferred to businesses.
 Trend Micro suggested this move was still not enough to stop modern security threats from the .cn domain.

 IP address and Autonomous System number (AS number) allocation service

 CNNIC allocates Internet Protocol (IP) addresses and AS Numbers to domestic ISPs and users.
 CNNIC is a National Internet Registry (NIR) acknowledged by the Asia-Pacific Network Information Center (APNIC).
 In late 2004 CNNIC launched an “IP Allocation Alliance” which simplified the procedures for obtaining IP addresses.